 Quebec’s living expenses are low compared to other cities in Canada, which can be significantly beneficial for international students interested in studying in this country.
 That’s why you should consider reviewing these scholarships and see whether you qualify for them if you want help with your schooling expenditures.

 We hope this article on Quebec’s best scholarships for international students was helpful.
-Also, make sure to check out our Canada Page and Canada Programs for International Students to know more information about studying in this country!
+Also, make sure to check out our Canada Page and Open Programs for International Students to know more information about studying in this country!